tlourey/tlourey.github.io/_posts/2025-01-18-ms-sentinel-syslog-and-cef.md

 ![Meme](/assets/images/azure-make-sense.png)

 When reviewing a setup to get CEF messages into Sentinel, I found there was far more messages going in than their should be and that most of those messages were not valid.
 That sounds like $$$ going down the drain.
-So I went over the setup from top to bottom.
+So I went over the setup trying to find this excess.

 Thats where this came from.
 Hopefully it will help someone.